vidhanbhonsle/demo-app-Telnyx/README.md

     > Set up a developer account with Telnyx from https://telnyx.com/sign-up.

  2. Obtain a number with SMS capabilities for auto-responder app
     > After creating an account and signing in, you need to [acquire a number](https://portal.telnyx.com/#/app/numbers/search-numbers) for the application.
-Search for a number by selecting your preferred 'Region' or 'Area Code'
+Search for a number by selecting your preferred 'Region' or 'Area Code'.

     > Make sure that the number supports SMS feature(Very Important!) as it will be used by our application.

  3. Create a messaging profile